Aakriti555/Nammi-assignment/README.md

 # Bone Segmentation and Landmark Detection in 3D Knee CT Scans

-This project processes 3D CT scans of the knee to segment bone regions (femur and tibia), perform contour modifications, and detect anatomical landmarks.
-It includes image processing techniques only, and produces multiple segmentation masks and landmark outputs.
+This project processes 3D CT scans of the knee to detect anatomical landmarks, perform contour modifications, also segment bone regions (femur and tibia).
+Only image processing techniques are used for the production of multiple segmentation masks with landmark outputs.

 ---